cafehaine/site/content/listing_and_starting_modernui_apps_in_cs.md

-Title: Listing and Starting modernUI applications in C#
+title: Listing and Starting modernUI applications in C#
-Date: 2017-03-04 11:41
+date: 2017-03-04
-Category: C#
+tags: C#
+---
 # Context (sort of)

 Recently I've been trying to improve my personnal project